eduMFA/eduMFA/doc/policies/authentication.rst

   otp values would be checked for each token.

-.. note:: This method can be used to automatically migrated tokens from an old system to privacyIDEA.
+.. note:: This method can be used to automatically migrated tokens from an old system to eduMFA.
 The administrator needs to import all seeds of the old tokens and put the tokens in the user's realm.

 .. warning:: This can be very time consuming if the OTP values to check is set to high!